DhanasekaranRajendran/DhanaTrials/README.md

  * When you give a productID that doesn't exist you will get 404 Product not found.
 ### Request:

- `curl -X DELETE --header 'Accept: application/json' 'http://localhost:8080/myretail/products/1234'`
+ ` curl -X DELETE -u <user>:<password> --header 'Accept: application/json' 'http://localhost:8080/myretail/products/1234'`

  ### Response: